auth0/docs/articles/integrations/aws-api-gateway/delegation/part-4.md

 ![Configure AWS](/media/articles/integrations/aws-api-gateway/part-4/configure-amazon.png)

-Once you've selected the Clients that will be using this social connection, you will be prompted to enter values for the following fields:
+Once you've selected the Applications that will be using this social connection, you will be prompted to enter values for the following fields:

 * *client id*;
 * *client secret*.